senputra/maze-runner/README.md

 ## How to play - *if you have git installed*

-Ensure that asciimatics and libdw are installed.*The game will run into an error if these libraries are not installed properly.*
+Ensure that asciimatics and libdw are installed. *The game will run into an error if these libraries are not installed properly.
+See below for instructions to install asciimatics.*

-1. Open power shell (Win X + A) or any of your favorite terminal.
+1. Open power shell (Win X + A) or any of your favorite terminal or Anaconda Prompt.

    ```bash
    # Clone the whole repository.